george-hawkins/breadboard-vtx-control/README.md

 Now install the hex file on the board - this simply requires copying it to the board's USB drive:

-    $ cp obj/betaflight_4.2.5_NUCLEOF722_afdac08b3.hex /media/ghawkins/NODE_F722ZE
+    $ cp obj/betaflight_4.2.5_NUCLEOF722_afdac08b3.hex /media/$USER/NODE_F722ZE

 The drive unmounts and remounts.
-After remounting and going through a boot sequence, the board's red and green LEDs are lit and the blue one flashes on and off.
+After remounting and going through a boot sequence, the board's red and green LEDs are lit and the blue LED flashes on and off.

 ### Using Docker to build Betaflight

 An alternative to having to set up a suitable development environment, is to install and use [Docker](https://docs.docker.com/engine/install/).

-First download this [Dockerfile](Dockerfile) and:
+Assuming you've got Docker installed, download this [Dockerfile](Dockerfile) and:

     $ cd betaflight
     $ cp ~/Downloads/Dockerfile .